phaniraja-ece/phaniraja-ece.github.io/codeeditors/index.md

 # 🧠 Code Editor Dashboard

-Welcome to your gaming hub.
-Choose a game below:
+Welcome to your coding hub.
+Choose a code editor below:

 <div class="game-buttons">
   <a href="/code-editor1/" class="tools-button">Simple Code Editor</a>